austinseraphin/motion-accessibility/README.md

 ####  `group_accessibility_children?` or `should_group_accessibility_children`

 VoiceOver gives two ways to browse the screen.
 The user can drag their finger around the screen and hear the contents.
 They can also swipe right or left with one finger to hear the next or previous element.
-Normally, VoiceOver reads from left to right, and from top to bottom.
+When swiping to the next element, VoiceOver reads the elements from left to right, and from top to bottom.
 Sometimes this can get confusing, depending on the layout of the screen.
 Setting this to true tells VoiceOver to read the views in the order defined in the subviews array.

 #### `accessibility_elements_hidden?` or `accessibility_elements_hidden`